Vintage Wrist Watches

 Conrad, French, 17 jewels, screw back case, new old stock.
 Runs and keeps good time.
 Easy to read dial!!
 Measures about 1 inch across not including the crown.
 Expansion band.
 Probably made in the early 70's.
 Second hand was moving when pic made, so it is NOT bent.

-#14 $125
+#14 SOLD

 Citizen "Seven Star" Automatic 23 Jewel, All stainless steel